Flat-Spotted Tires (Due to Parking / Storage)(Lea en español)

 Do you ever feel a ride disturbance or shimmy during the first few miles of driving after your vehicle has been parked for a few days, weeks or months?
 Then, after you drive a couple of miles, the ride smoothes out and feels OK.
 This condition is often called flatspotting because it is used to describe the temporary tire flat-spotting that can occur when a vehicle is parked.

 Many heavy-duty, high-performance, high-speed-rated and racing tires have memory.
 They continue to remember the position in which they were last parked after they are driven on again.
-Unfortunately their memory can become a problem when the tires experience big swings in ambient temperature, have been parked overnight in cold temperatures, or are parked for an extended period of time.
-Because it’s lack of use that can cause tires to flat-spot.
+Unfortunately their memory can become a problem when the tires experience big swings in ambient temperature, have been parked overnight in cold temperatures, or are parked for an extended period of time, because lack of use is what can cause tires to flat-spot.

 As they roll, tires go from a relaxed state to a loaded state about 800 times every mile.
 This constant deflection generates heat that makes the tires more flexible.
 But once they are parked, the spot in contact with the ground (the tire's footprint) flattens as it is pressed against the road's flat surface as the tires cool.
 This is what generates flat spots.
 And until the tires warm up again, the flat spot on each tire can cause a ride disturbance that will be felt for the first few miles the next time the vehicle is driven.

 Flat-spotting can be temporary (the tire will round out as driving warms it up) or in the most severe cases, permanent (in which the tire's ride quality is effectively destroyed).
 A flat-spot's severity is often a function of the tire size, internal structure, load, ambient temperature and time spent stationary.

 Low aspect ratio tires have less sidewall flex due to their short sidewalls and much of their load carrying capacity is absorbed by the deflection of their wide footprints.